ErikinBC/mirror_alphabet/README.md

 # Tools for poem encipherment

-Note that for code to run, project directory needs to be structured as follows:
+Code used to generate results for the [computational tools to support enciphered poetry](http://www.erikdrysdale.com/enciphered) post.

+Contains functions needed to created enciphered dictionaries with a simple subsitution cipher.